Anmol25/NewsDigest/README.md

 * **No More Duplicates**: Instead of just looking at headlines, NewsDigest uses SBERT embeddings to understand the *semantic meaning* of articles.
 If two articles are about the same thing, you'll only see the first one.
 * **Quick AI Summaries**: Get the gist of any article without reading the whole thing.
 Summaries are generated on the fly using a fine-tuned DistilBART model.
 * **Smarter Search with AI Highlights**: Standard search is combined with the Gemini API to provide AI-generated highlights for your query, giving you immediate context and answers.
+* **Agentic RAG Chatbot (Gemini 2.5 Flash)**: Conversational news analyst that scrapes the main article, compares 2–3 similar pieces, and produces search highlights from 5–6 high-signal results.
 * **Clean, Responsive UI**: The interface is built with React and Tailwind CSS for a simple, fast, and clutter-free reading experience on any device.
 * **A Feed That Learns**: The 'For You' page adapts to your reading history to show you more of what you care about.
 * **Standard User Features**: Includes secure JWT authentication, bookmarks, reading history, and source management.

 ---

+## Agentic RAG Chatbot

+Bring an analyst into your feed.
+The Agentic RAG (Retrieval-Augmented Generation) Chatbot uses a set of purpose-built tools to search, scrape, and cross-check coverage so you get trustworthy, contextual answers.
+It’s powered by Google Gemini 2.5 Flash for fast, high‑quality reasoning.

+Tools used by the Agent:

+- `search_db_tool`: Retrieves top relevant articles from the NewsDigest database based on your query.
+- `scrape_articles_tool`: Scrapes full content from article URLs for accurate analysis and summarization.
+- `latest_by_topic_tool`: Pulls the freshest coverage for a topic to ground responses in what’s new.

+What it can do:

+- AI News Analyzer
+    - Scrapes the main article you’re looking at.
+    - Finds 2–3 closely related articles across sources.
+    - Produces sharp highlights and a quick comparison of how different outlets covered the same story.

+- AI Search Highlights
+    - From the top 20 results for your query, selects 5–6 highly relevant articles.
+    - Scrapes them and generates concise, source-grounded highlights so you can skim the landscape in seconds.

+Why it’s useful:

+- Coverage awareness: See how narratives differ across outlets.
+- Faster decisions: Get the gist without opening a dozen tabs.
+- Grounded answers: Every highlight is backed by scraped content from real articles.

 ## Tech Stack